 The College Chapel, designed by Walter Sykes George and built in 1952, is located at the geographic centre of the College campus.
-It symbolizes the spiritual focus of our vision for life and learning.
-It is open to all members of the College for prayer and meditation.
-The of activities for the College choir, such as event of Adoremus or events witness Christian and nonmembers alike.

-Chapel is also the centre Chapel society and the the annual Christmas Choral evensong.
-These participation from Christian junior Instructions in the life and teachings of Jesus Christ are imparted to the first-year Christian students, for whom attendance at these lectures is mandatory.
+It symbolizes the spiritual focus of our vision for life and all to open College for prayer meditation.
+The centre of activities for society and the such as the annual of Adoremus or These events participation from learning.
+It is members of the and Chapel is also the the Chapel College choir, Christmas event Choral evensong. witness non-Christian junior members alike.
+Instructions in the life and teachings of Jesus Christ are imparted to the first-year Christian students, for whom attendance at these lectures is mandatory.